PowerDNS/pdns/pdns/dnsdistdist/docs/reference/rules-management.rst

   * ``showUUIDs=false``: bool - Whether to display the UUIDs, defaults to false.
   * ``truncateRuleWidth=-1``: int - Truncate rules output to ``truncateRuleWidth`` size.
 Defaults to ``-1`` to display the full rule.

-.. function:: topSelfAnsweredResponseRule()

-  .. versionchanged:: 1.6.0
-    Replaced by :func:`mvSelfAnsweredResponseRuleToTop`

-  Before 1.6.0 this function used to move the last self-answered response rule to the first position, which is now handled by :func:`mvSelfAnsweredResponseRuleToTop`.

-  Move the last self answered response rule to the first position.

 Timeout
 -------